Environmental

 Initiatives for Biodiversity

-The Company recognizes the critical importance of what ecosystems can provide and is considering initiatives at properties held by JMF and IIF to help protect ecosystems and mitigate any potential impacts on natural capital.
-The initiatives it is promoting in relation to preserving biodiversity at properties include the establishment of green zones, consideration for the use of native species, and management of green space in accordance with the Green Space Management Manual.
+We recognize the critical importance of what ecosystems can provide and are considering initiatives at properties held by JMF and IIF to help protect ecosystems and mitigate any potential impacts on natural capital.
+The initiatives we are promoting in relation to preserving biodiversity at properties include the establishment of green zones, consideration for the use of native species, and management of green space in accordance with the Green Space Management Manual.

 DFF Inc., KJR Management